arlotito/adt-latency-tests/test.md

 ```

 ## Console app
-Use the [ehConsumer](./ehConsumer/Program.cs) console app to consume the events published by ADT to the Event Hub and to print stats to a log file.
+Use the [ehConsumer](./ehConsumer/Program.cs) console app to consume the events published by ADT to the Event Hub and to print the latency stats to a log file.
-The log file can be then analyzed with the [Jupyter](./jupyter/plot.ipynb) notebook.

 ```bash
 cd ./ehConsumer

 dotnet run -- --eh-conn-string="Endpoint=sb://arlotitoadtehns.servicebus.windows.net/;SharedAccessKeyName=EHPolicy;SharedAccessKey=XXXXXXXXXXXXXX;EntityPath=property-event-hub" -n "property-event-hub"
 ```

+The log file can be then analyzed with the [Jupyter](./jupyter/plot.ipynb) notebook.